Categories

 View over Perito Moreno Glacier in Los Glaciares National Park, Argentina

 Inflation was largely stable up until about a decade ago when things started going adrift.
 This was primarily due to the huge institutional public overspending, fiscal imbalance, and the endless printing of pesos without sufficient hard currency to back it in the central bank.
 The lack of trust in the Argentine economy has resulted in significant capital flight and it’s not unfounded.
-With political meddling in financial and statistical institutions and a vast informal economy, this supremely rich nation finds itself needing to control its US dollar reserves and has imposed strong restrictions.
-These controls mean that any Argentine wanting to purchase US dollars needs to have transactions authorised by the bank, which can be a very complex process.
+With political meddling in financial and statistical institutions and a vast informal economy, this supremely rich nation has found itself needing to control its US dollar reserves and began imposing strong restrictions on foreign currency transactions as a result.

-If an Argentine uses their credit card abroad, they must pay at least 70% in taxes alone on top of the purchase value.
-Imagine travelling from the UK to the US and paying $170 USD for a pair of trainers/sneakers that cost $100 USD in the shop!
+If an Argentine uses their credit card abroad, they will likely be charged significantly more than simply the ‘official’ rate of exchange given the complex and dynamic taxes that are levied.
+These taxes can and do get modified from one day to the next, and certainly from one government to the next and goes some way to explain Why prices are so variable and difficult to understand for the foreign traveller to Argentina.
 Businesses that rely on importing goods from outside of the country have been severely hit as these restrictions significantly limit the productivity of any business trying to operate in a way that most people would consider ‘normal’.

 You may find it interesting to know that: